teq-niq/pingfed-automation/Setup.md

 ##### Start Tomat
 Navigate into build/apache-tomcat-${tomcat.ver}/bin folder and run startup.bat or startup.sh.
 You can also start and stop the tomcat using the ant targets as shown here.
 In command prompt or terminal after navigating to pingfed-automation\simple-oidc-check folder run "ant start-tomcat".
+On linux may have to do this extra step - "sudo chmod +x build/apache-tomcat-10.0.18/bin/startup.sh".
+On linux may have to do this extra step - "sudo chmod +x build/apache-tomcat-10.0.18/bin/catalina.sh".
+On linux may have to do this extra step - "sudo chmod +x build/apache-tomcat-10.0.18/bin/shutdown.sh".
+Then on linux use "sudo ant start-tomcat".

 <img width="298" alt="start_tomcat" src="https://user-images.githubusercontent.com/14346578/210154363-b207100c-81d1-46e1-aeb5-1deb86f8f965.png">
 This should result in
 <img width="773" alt="start_tomcat_result" src="https://user-images.githubusercontent.com/14346578/210154374-9e545fc6-3192-4b73-9027-aa34bdd37878.png">